makeabilitylab/physcomp/communication/p5js-serial-io.md

 }
 {% endhighlight JavaScript %}

 And that's it!
+Here's our full implementation as [DisplayShapeBidirectional](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/p5js/DisplayShapeBidirectional) in GitHub ([live page here](http://makeabilitylab.github.io/p5js/WebSerial/p5js/DisplayShapeBidirectional)).

 ### Updating our Arduino code and circuit

-Now, let's add in two buttons to our Arduino circuit: one button to iterate through shape type and another to iterate through draw modes.
+Shifting now to the Arduino side.
+Let's add in two buttons to our Arduino circuit: one button to iterate through shape type and another to iterate through draw modes.
 We'll hook them up to GPIO pins 4 and 5 respectively with internal pull-up resistors.

 ![](assets/images/ArduinoLeonardo_OLED_TwoButtons.png)
 **Figure.** The Arduino Leonardo circuit with two buttons hooked up to pins 4 and 5 using the Arduino's internal pull-up resistors.
 So, by default, they are in a `HIGH` state and will be pulled `LOW` upon button press.